PasDeChocolat/LiveBus/README.md

 We're animating the movement of Honolulu's TheBus system, in the browser.

+See the [tutorial](http://pasdechocolat.com/2013/07/20/livebus-with-meteor-and-d3/) for more detailed description of how this works.
+There's also a live version courtesy of Meteor at [http://livebus.meteor.com](http://livebus.meteor.com).

 ### What is this?

 Here's a taste of [~7 minutes compressed to 45 seconds on Vimeo](http://vimeo.com/70266760).